LordBaaa/Time-of-Day-for-DDLC-Mood-Posing-Tool/README.md

 This is my version of MPT that adds the ability to have MatrixColor effects, aka time of day

 # Prerequisites:
+Renpy 7.x.x as described in the MPT post below
 To respect the wishes of the MPT Developers I can not include their art assets in this build.
 So you will need to go download a version of it [here](https://www.reddit.com/r/DDLCMods/comments/emennq/mood_posing_tool_mpt_v10_release_for_ddlc_modding/)

 Get the DDLC_MPT-1.01_unpacked.zip, or [here](https://drive.google.com/drive/folders/136KBThnImX3qABRlMO8YKykM5gtLI_6x) is a link to there current version